 - First, once your order is placed, we’ll start the process of moving a car to Tennessee.
 This usually happens within a week.
 We’ll continue updating you on important information, including the time and date of pickup, tracking number, and the truck driver’s number.

 - Then, the truck driver will call you to finalize delivery plans.
 All Number 1 Auto drivers strive to take care of all vehicles carried as if they are their own.
 Protecting your car against any damage from delivery is their ultimate concern.
 You’ll also sign and receive a Bill of Lading before the driver leaves.

 - Finally, once the vehicle arrives in Tennessee, you and the driver will inspect the vehicle for any damage.
 This is also the time when you will sign the final inspection report.
 It’s that simple!

 Shipping a Car from Tennessee

 Maybe you’re moving to Tennessee to build cars and need your car shipped there.
 Maybe you’re headed there for schooling, looking to become one of the Vols.
 Or maybe the country music scene is calling you to be the next big Nashville star.
-Whatever your reason is for making a move to Tennessee, or simply making a move within the state, you need to have the experienced Tennessee auto transport team from Number 1 Auto on your side.
-Working with Number 1 Auto saves frustration, as well as money and time.
+Whatever your reason is for moving to Tennessee, you need to have the experienced Tennessee auto transport team from Number 1 Auto on your side.
 From folks heading into western Tennessee to get off the grid to our military members relocating to Arnold Air Force Base, our clients are at ease knowing that the best Tennessee car shipping company is here to help.
 It’s easy to bring in their car or truck no matter where they’re being transferred from!

 Have Questions or Need a Car Shipping Quote for Tennessee?